vanshajkhattar/AML-SSD-final-project/README.md

 <a href="https://imgflip.com/gif/3i652s"><img src="https://i.imgflip.com/3i652s.gif" title="made at imgflip.com"/></a>

-# 2. Research Results Summary of the SSD research paper
+# 1. Results Summary of the SSD Research Paper.
-## A. PASCAL VOC2007 Dataset Test Results
+## A. PASCAL VOC2007 Dataset Test Results.
 - Experiments in the paper are all based on VGG16, which is pre-trained on the ILSVRC CLS-LOC dataset.
 - SSD object detection algorithm is tested on PASCAL VOC 2007 daataset(4952 images).
 These results are comparaed against two famous object detection algorithms i,e, Fast R-CNN and Faster R-CNN.